laurieroy/rails-overtime/README.md

 * TDD/BDD in rails
 * Use warden to sign in for feature test
 * Skip registration in Devise
+* Use the administrate gem

 ## Refactor TODOS:
 - Refactor user association integration test in post_spec
+- Lock down admin paths

 ### Testing: Rspec, Capybara, FactoryBot